‘The Young And The Restless’ Spoilers: Victor Teams Up With Adam Newman To Seek Revenge Against Nick

 Thus, when Adam returns, Victor will likely work to repair their damaged relationship.
 He will try to mend fences with Adam, hoping that he can team up with him to bring Nick down a notch or two.
 However, it remains to be seen just how far Victor is ready to go in the quest for revenge against his own son.
 In his thirst for revenge, the villainous Victor could try to use Adam to target Nick’s business and ruin him financially.

-Adam, who first learned that Victor is his father through a dying confession by his mother, Hope Wilson (Signy Coleman), would feel that he has an ax to grind with Nick.
+Adam, who first learned that Victor is his father through a dying confession by his mother Hope Wilson (Signy Coleman), would feel that he has an ax to grind with Nick.
 Nick entered into a relationship with Chelsea (Melissa Clair Egan) after Adam was presumed dead.
 When he asked Nick to look after his family before his “death,” Adam certainly did not mean that Nick should have an intimate relationship with his wife.

 'Young And Restless' spoilers: Michael Muhney teases his Adam Newman return https://t.co/crAv066UVw pic.twitter.com/oBTP8tGAL1